Office BuildingPugsley Center

 Brookings, SD 57007

 BiographySharon Smith is an Associate Professor of English specializing in Restoration, eighteenth-century, and early Romantic British literature, with a particular focus on women's poetry.
-Dr. Smith serves as the Graduate Coordinator for the English M.A.
-Program; as a faculty member for the Women, Gender, and Sexuality Studies program and the Honors College; and as the faculty advisor for the student group FEM (Feminist Equality Movement).
-She is an associate editor for the journal The Eighteenth-Century: Theory and Interpretation.
+Dr. Smith serves as as a faculty member for the Women, Gender, and Sexuality Studies program and the Honors College, as the faculty advisor for the student group FEM (Feminist Equality Movement), and as an associate editor for the journal The Eighteenth-Century: Theory and Interpretation.

 CVSmith CV (2).pdf(174.63 KB)